 Our vision

-Our vision is for a health and care partnership working for a better quality of life in a thriving mid and south Essex, with every resident making informed choices in a strengthened health and care system.
+A health and care partnership working for a better quality of life in a thriving mid and south Essex, with every resident enabled to make informed choices in a strengthened health and care system.

 Our priorities